AfricArxiv/decolonise-science/README.md

 # decolonising-academia
-Strategies to strategically build a global academic community inclusive of all world regions from an African perspectives
+Strategies to build a global academic community inclusive of all world regions from an African perspectives